Tax Guide for Restaurant Owners

 Charges to your customers for serving food or beverages they provide are taxable.

 For example, when a customer provides a fish that you prepare and serve for a separate charge, that charge should be included in the total taxable amount of the sale.
-Similarly, corkage fees are taxable.
+Similarly, corkage fees and cake-cutting fees are taxable.

 For more information, see publication 22, Dining and Beverage Industry.